mjjust31/Weather-Dashboard/README.md

             3. https://www.degreesymbol.net/

 3. I attempted to use the fetched data at first using map to filter out for unique dates to push it into a new array.
 While this helped me learn the map function and how useful it may be in the future, I realized I just could move the 'i' and multiply by 8 to get a new day.
 (8*3=24; 24 hours in a day, etc.).
 I realized I was trying to make this more complicated than necessary for the fetched data.

+4. Break statement - https://www.w3schools.com/jsref/jsref_break.asp#:~:text=The%20break%20statement%20breaks%20out,the%20loop%20(if%20any).
+I reviewing ways to say "if this button already exists on the page, stop the function from executing.
+If the button does NOT exist, create the button.
+Essentially after reading this, the break statement will stop anything else that is listed in the function.
+Therefore, by adding break, it will not execute any further code in the script.